 - Your primary care doctor or an internist will conduct a general medical evaluation several weeks before surgery.
 This examination will assess your health and your risk for anesthesia.
 The results of this examination will be forwarded to your orthopaedic surgeon, along with a surgical clearance.

-- You may need to take several preoperative tests, including blood tests, a cardiogram, and a chest x-ray.
+- You may need to take several preoperative tests, including blood tests, an electrocardiogram (EKG), and a chest x-ray.
 You may also be asked to provide a urine sample.

 - On the day of your surgery, the anesthesiologist will meet with you to discuss the type of anesthesia that will be used.

 - If you are planning to have any dental work done, such as an extraction or periodontal treatment, schedule it well in advance of your surgery.
 Due to the risk of infection, do not schedule any dental work, including routine cleanings, for several weeks after your surgery.

 - Notify your doctor if you come down with a fever, cold or any other illness in the week before the surgery.